Pelham Christmas parade and celebration set for Dec. 11 - Shelby County Reporter

 The Christmas tree lighting is set to begin following the parade, which will mark the first outdoor lighting ceremony for the city, according to Wash.

-While the event is still in the planning phases, Wash and Leverett said there would be an emphasis on activities for kids including things like skating.
+While the event is still in the planning phases, Wash and Leverett said there would be an emphasis on activities for kids, including things like skating.

 “We will also have Santa Claus there at the Civic Complex to take pictures in the banquet hall,” Leverett said.

-Wash added, “we plan to have choral groups, hot chocolate stands and the city will also be releasing its Christmas ornament that we give out to the public for free.”
+Wash added, “We plan to have choral groups, hot chocolate stands and the city will also be releasing its Christmas ornament that we give out to the public for free.”

 More updates will be released periodically throughout the year as they are confirmed.
 Residents are encouraged to like and follow the PelhamStrong Facebook page to get up-to-date information.